ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #6.TBD is a digest entry.
 It contains one or more digests, each measuring the
 same object.
 A Reference Value may contain multiple digests, each with a different algorithm acceptable to the Reference Value provider.
-If the digest in evidence contains a single value with an algorithm and value matching one of the algorithms and values in the Reference Value then it matches.
+If the digest in Evidence contains a single value with an algorithm and value matching one of the algorithms and values in the Reference Value then it matches.